-A monitoring manhole shall be required at the property line upstream from the manhole connection of the City sewer main for non-residential applications (see Water Environment Services Non-residential questionaire) as may be required by Tri-City Service District (Water Environment Services), Clackamas County.
+- E. DROP ACROSS THE STRUCTURE See Section 2.11, Elevation Offset at Manholes. - F. MONITORING MANHOLE A monitoring manhole shall be required at the property line upstream from the manhole connection of the City sewer main for non-residential applications (see Water Environment Services Non-residential questionnaire) as may be required by Tri-City Service District (Water Environment Services), Clackamas County. - G. CONNECTION TO EXISTING MANHOLES When a project is connecting to existing manholes or sewer extensions, the existing manhole shall be rehabilitated in its entirety as specified by the City. - H. MISCELLANEOUS Where manhole rims are two feet (2') or greater above grade of finished ground, the manhole lid shall be made of aluminum.